-The Civics course will examine the general structure and functions of American systems of government, the roles and responsibilities of citizens to participate in the political process, and the relationship of the individual to the law and legal system.
+The Honors Civics course is designed for those students who consistently demonstrate high interest and achievement in Social Studies.
+This course will examine the general structure and functions of American systems of government, the roles and responsibilities of citizens to participate in the political process, and the relationship of the individual to the law and legal system.
+Special emphasis is given to developing student skills in critical and analytical thinking, reading of primary and secondary sources, the research process, and research writing.